schbrongx/reddit-image-loader/README.md

 * -H, --hot: Load hot posts.
 * -R, --random: Load random posts.

+Example:
+`ril.py -l 5 -T earthporn ./images`
+This will:
+* Load a list of 5 images in landscape-orientation
+* Remove all images, which are not in our list, from ./images/
+* Download all images from our list, which are not already in ./images and
+* Resize them to 1920xNNNN, preserving the ascpet-ration

 ## As a class: ##
 ```python
 import ril